GOP congressional candidate clarifies abortion claim

-BOISE, Idaho (AP) — Republican Russ Fulcher, who is currently running for Idaho’s open 1st Congressional District, has clarified his campaign claim that he’s passed more “pro-life” legislation than anyone in Idaho’s history.
+BOISE, Idaho (AP) — Republican Russ Fulcher, who is currently running for Idaho’s open 1st Congressional District, has clarified his campaign claim that he’s passed more “pro-life” legislation than anyone else in the Gem State

-Fulcher’s campaign said Friday the statement includes voting on bills that may not have become law and bills that may not have been directly related to abortion.
+Fulcher’s campaign said Friday the statement that was aired as part of a recent campaign television advertisement includes voting on bills that may not have become law and bills that may not have been directly related to abortion.

-Fulcher is a former state lawmaker from Meridian who served in the Idaho Legislature from 2005 to 2014.
-During that time, Fulcher’s campaign says he was involved in at least 15 bills that involved abortion issues.
+While almost all of the GOP congressional candidates have touted their anti-abortion stances, Fulcher has been the only candidate to say he’s passed the most bills to restrict or lower the number of abortions in Idaho.

-Other GOP congressional hopefuls currently in the race include former Lt.
-Gov. and former Attorney General David Leroy; state Rep. Luke Malek, a Republican from Coeur d’Alene; Rep. Christy Perry, a Republican from Nampa, and as well as first-time Republican political candidates Michael Snyder and Alexander Gallegos of Nampa.
+In the ad, Fulcher appears with his mother while touting his credentials for the congressional office.

 Most Read Nation & World Stories